Syrian Democratic Forces: Political representation

 On 10 December 2015, after a two-day conference, the Syrian Democratic Council was established.
 Human rights activist Haytham Manna and Ilham Ehmed were elected co-chairman/woman at its founding.
 The Assembly establishing the Syrian Democratic Council was made up of 13 members of different ethnic, economic and political backgrounds.

+Ethnic makeup

+Initially, the mostly Kurdish YPG/YPJ comprised the majority of SDF and dominated it organizationally.
+However, it has had smaller minorities of other communities involved in it from the beginning, including Christians, Yezidis, Turkmen and Arabs.

+The participation of thousands of Arab troops fighting under the SDF, in its military councils as well as various militias and rebel groups, during the battle for Raqqa in 2015 initially made local Arab groups see that Arabs and the SDF could work together.
+This encouraged increased Arab membership at the time.
+By 2017, the SDF was reported by the United States Department of Defense to have an Arab majority.
+A 2019 Wilson Center study also suggested that a majority of the Syrian Democratic Forces' personnel are Arabs.
+The study was based on a representative survey with 391 SDF fighters; of the total respondents, 68.7% were Arabs, 17.2% Kurds, 12.5% Christians, 0.9% Yezidis, and 0.6% Turkmens.
+By comparison, the SDF itself estimated at the time that 50–70% of its troops were Arabs, 30–50% Kurds, 5% Christians, 2% Yezidis, and 2% Turkmens.

+Unofficial figures, quoted in Al Majalla in 2021, similarly indicated a sizeable Arab majority, 65,000 out of 100,000 total.
+The Arab membership of the SDF may relate to the pay levels and conscription going on within the Arab majority Northeast Syria region, as the SDF has a mandatory 1 year of service for all men living in its area of control.

 Size, growth and composition

-The SDF was in control of about 25% of the territory of Syria.
-In 2018, following a Turkish invasion into north west Syria, the SDF left Afrin.
+In 2018, following a Turkish invasion into north west Syria, the SDF was forced from Afrin.
 In October 2019, the SDF had to retreat from Tell Abyad and Ras al-Ayn after a renewed Turkish invasion of Syrian territory.
+As of 2022, the SDF controlled about 25% of the territory of Syria.

 2015

 At the time of its founding in late 2015, The Economist described the SDF as "essentially a subsidiary of the Kurdish YPG".
 At the end of October, the al-Shaitat tribal militia, the Desert Hawks Brigade, joined the SDF to fight ISIL in the southern countryside of Hasakah Governorate.
 In November, the FSA group Euphrates Jarabulus Battalions announced its accession to the SDF.
 In December, members of the Deir ez-Zor Governorate-based Arab tribe al-Shaitat joined the SDF, sending fighters to al-Shaddadah.